immcantation/dowser/docs/topics/airrClone-class.md

 `locus`
 :   the loci represented in this clone object

+`chain`
+:   index showing which chain represent which site

 `region`
-:   index showing which regions represent which site
+:   index showing FWR/CDR region for each site

 `phylo_seq`
 :   sequence column used for phylogenetic tree building